SayHelloGmbH/progressive-wordpress/README.txt

 You just published new content and you want to let everyone know?
 Why not send a push notification?
 Progressive WordPress has an integrated connection to Firebase that lets you manage registered devices and send push notifications to all or selected devices!

+** Support for OneSignal**
+Since Version 2.1.0 Progressive WordPress fully supports [OneSignal](https://onesignal.com/).
+It detects if the [OneSignal WordPress Plugin](https://wordpress.org/support/plugin/onesignal-free-web-push-notifications/) is active and uses their push messaging functionalities instead.

 == Developers ==
 Progressive WordPress offers a lot of possibilities for developers the extend it the way you need it.
 [https://github.com/SayHelloGmbH/progressive-wordpress#developers](https://github.com/SayHelloGmbH/progressive-wordpress#developers)